Ameriprise vs Edward Jones for 2026

 Edward Jones vs Ameriprise Judgment

 For traditional full-service investing, Edward Jones and Ameriprise both do a decent job of providing a lot of guided services.
-Self-directed traders should opt for Ameriprise or look elsewhere.
+Investors who want more trading flexibility will probably prefer Ameriprise, while truly self-directed traders should look elsewhere.

 About the Author